NUBIC/bering/README.md

 Bering
 ======

 Bering is a tool for database schema creation and refactoring.
 It was inspired by, and is deliberately similar to, ActiveRecord Migrations (a part of the Ruby on Rails framework).

-For documentation, please see the project website:  http://code.google.com/p/bering .
+For documentation, please see the [project wiki](https://github.com/rsutphin/bering/wiki).